forlond/phpunit-testing-tools/docs/symfony_validator.md

 > Constraint validators without dependecies (i.e.: NotNull, Expression) do not need to be registered explicitly.

 If the validation logic requires custom `ConstraintValidatorInterface` instances, it is possible to configure them.

-This is possible with the `TestConstraintValidatorFactory`.
-The factory should be set during the `ValidatorInterface` configuration.
+The `TestConstraintValidatorFactory` allows to set any `ConstraintValidatorInterface` instance.

 Let's imagine `CustomValidator` is the custom constraint validator, so a property class is configured with a `Custom` constraint.